cmuparlay/pbbsbench/docs/benchmarks/index.md

 ### Input and Output File Formats

 The input is an ascii string containing the documents.
-The output is as described above.
+The output is as ascii string as described above.